kevinboone/p53-fan/README.md

 `hwmon` subsystem.
 I intended `p53-fan` to be a simpler, smaller alternative to the `thinkfan` utility, although it works in a similar way.

-By `opinionated` I mean that `p53-fan` is essentially a zero-configuration
+By 'opinionated' I mean that `p53-fan` is essentially a zero-configuration
 utility: it doesn't require a configuration file like `thinkfan` does.
 Instead it just makes certain assumptions about which temperature sensors are relevant for fan control.
 Please see the more detailed description below, concerning the choice of sensors -- these won't be suitable for everyone. `thinkfan` is highly configurable, and likely to be more suitable than `p53-fan` for unconventional configurations.

+`p53-fan` probably won't play nicely with other fan-control software, but it can run alongside `p53-cputemp`, which regulates CPU scaling based on temperature.
+In fact, I wrote these two utilities to work together.

 ## Features